 This is a proven tactic, with Zara, of course, leading the way.
 However, other retailers, such as Ralph Lauren and Urban Outfitters, have also reported benefits as they have moved to better manage their inventory.

 The way forward for retailers hoping to distance themselves from the trap of incessant discounting seems to consist of a mix of strategies with which we already well-acquainted and which have been the topic of much discussion to date.
 Providing better in-store/e-store experiences for consumers, tightly-edited inventories to both induce consumers to shop for fearing of missing out and to avoid excess inventory down the line, and expending a brand identity that millennials can get on board with (Brandy Melville is a good example of this) is the way forward.

-As for whether Gap Inc. will be able to pull this off, it appears to be well on its way.
+As for whether Gap Inc. and Michael Kors will be able to pull this off, they appear to be well on their way.